troubear/BetterSharpForUnity/README.md

 - `Assert.IsTrue`
 - `Assert.IsFalse`
-- `Assert.IsNull`
-- `Assert.IsNotNull`

 #### Features

 - String interpolation of message is performed only if the assertion fails.
 You don't have to be afraid of GC anymore.
 - Assertion expressions are output to the log as strings.
 Good news for all you lazy people.
-- `IsTrue` and `IsFalse` can benefit from static code analysis as well as [System.Diagnostics.Debug.Assert](https://learn.microsoft.com/dotnet/api/system.diagnostics.debug.assert)
+-  These methods can benefit from static code analysis as well as [System.Diagnostics.Debug.Assert](https://learn.microsoft.com/dotnet/api/system.diagnostics.debug.assert)
-  - If NRT is enabled, it is better to use this for null checks as well.